In Malaysia, online election battles take a nasty turn

-Telekom Malaysia said in a written response to questions from Reuters that it had set up a taskforce and network operating center to ensure that its network ran smoothly for its customers during the election period.
+Telekom Malaysia said in a written response to questions from Reuters that it had set up a taskforce and network operating centre to ensure that its network ran smoothly for its customers during the election period.

 "Malaysia has a free, open and robust online media environment.
 The government does not censor the internet and welcomes constructive criticism as part of the democratic process," said a government spokesman told Reuters.

 "We deny any involvement in cyber-attacks.
 The government does not condone attacks against the media in any form."

 Indeed, Malaysiakini's Chandran and others are careful not to accuse the government or Telekom Malaysia directly.